desrtfx/SkillGradedProjects/README.md

    + Number guessing game
    + 99 bottles of beer
    + Dice games
+   + More patterns - repeat the patterns from early, but this time, use loops and conditionals
 + You have learnt string manipulation
    + Hangman
 + You've learnt arrays (lists, any form of collections)